tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 Unit 10 introduces students to the world of data science and **machine learning**. **Machine learning** is a form of programming that employs algorithms and statistical models to enable insights, predictions, and data-driven decision making. **Machine learning** involves the development of computer applications that have the ability to automatically learn from data and make adjustments to parameters and execution based off of experience, with little to no interaction from a developer.

 For many students, this unit and the units to follow will be the bread and butter of the class.
 Advanced analytics is taking the data industry by storm, offering developers and companies a means to analyze thousands of large data sets and use computer predictions to drive investments and decision making.
-Machine learning especially benefited financial services, allowing banks and professionals to analyze large data sets and use technology to make investment recommendations and predictions.
+Machine learning especially benefits financial services, allowing banks and professionals to analyze large data sets and use technology to make investment recommendations and predictions, a process that typically requires multiple hands and hours/days of time.
 Machine learning has streamlined financial analysis; work that previously took hours for a single financial professional to complete can now be automated and completed within minutes using machine learning algorithms.

 * Make sure to keep students engaged and excited about the content.
 Machine learning and data science skills are taking over the tech industry; the advanced analytics and machine learning content in these upcoming units will ensure students are competitive in the job market.